by Kellilynn Hann

 What an amazing ride!
 The trail was flat, wide and shady—the best ingredients for a casual day out.
 We passed huge pine and cypress trees, saw a gopher tortoise (they walked with such attitude) and spotted more birds than I could count.
 Something else I noticed was that almost everyone we passed waved or smiled.
 It created a sense of community that made an already pleasant experience even better.

 A short distance from the state trail is Silver Lake.
-In fact, the Silver Lake OHV Trailhead comes right up beside where people park to go to the lake and the recreation area.
+In fact, the trail comes right up beside where people park to go to Silver Lake and its recreation area.
 The incredible view revealed water so flat and still, the clouds reflected off the surface in a perfect mirror image.
 With our seat in the shade, we relaxed and took in the amazing view.
 We took our time eating a picnic lunch, got rested and refreshed and then cycled back to the Ridge Manor Trailhead.

 We later discovered that the Good Neighbor Trail in downtown Brooksville will soon connect directly to the Withlacoochee Trail.
-To celebrate this amazing new stretch of trail, hundreds of cyclists are expected to converge on the area Oct.
-14 for the inaugural Good Neighbor Trail Ride.
+To celebrate this amazing new stretch of trail, hundreds of cyclists will converge on October 20 for the Annual Good Neighbor Trail Ride.
 Ron and I will definitely be there, cheering everyone on.